DaoCloud/DaoCloud-docs/docs/en/docs/download/business/dce5-installer-v0.3.27.md

 offline-v0.3.27.tar: OK
 ```

-## Install
+## Installation

-After successfully verifying the offline package, please refer to [Enterprise Package installation process](../../install/commercial/start-install.md) to install.
+After the offline package has been successfully validated, refer to [DCE 5.0 Enterprise Installation Process](../../install/commercial/start-install.md) to install.

 After successful installation, please contact us for authorization: email info@daocloud.io or call 400 002 6898.

 ## Modules

-The DCE 5.0 Enterprise includes the following modules, which are plug-and-play on-demand to meet various use cases:
+The DCE 5.0 Enterprise includes the following modules, which are plug-and-play to meet various use cases:

 | Modules | Introduction | What's New |
 | ---------- | -------------------------------------- ---------------------------------- | --------------- ---------------------------------------------- |